nhsy/gcp-labs/lab1/EXERCISE.md

 ## Constraints
 * Centos 7.x operating system
-* No Public IP addresses in the private subnet
+* No usage of Public IP addresses in the private subnet
 * No usage of Cloud NAT